Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 ©3DWithUs – Photo: Max Funkner

 The result was impressive, with a lot of potential, as this job took me only 1.5 hours to complete.
 I used a Ball End Mill with a shank diameter of 3.175mm.
-If only I knew how to replace the shank with the finest V curved afterwards, then I could have achieved very smooth details relatively quickly.
+If only I had known how to replace the shank with the finest V curve afterwards, then I could have achieved very smooth details relatively quickly.
 Please mind that if you install a V shank in the very beginning for such a job, it would be a 15.5-hour job instead.

-There are a lot of awesome models for relief cutting.
-I may get back to this topic if I will find the right settings for a quick carve or the quiet cut options so that I can leave the machine on overnight.
+There are many awesome relief-cutting models.
+I may return to this topic if I find the right settings for a quick carve or the quiet cut options so that I can leave the machine on overnight.

 CNC Carved Text